c4tom/DreamDevBox/docs/maintenance/update-the-devilbox.rst

 Update all available Docker images for all versions
 ---------------------------------------------------

-In case you also want to pull/update every single of every available Devilbox image, you can use the provided shell script, which has all versions hardcoded and pulls them for you:
+In case you also want to pull/update every single of every available DreamDevBox image, you can use the provided shell script, which has all versions hardcoded and pulls them for you:

 .. code-block:: bash